benjaws/LMStudioWebUI/README.md

 ```
 SERVER_URL=http://localhost:1234
-AUTH_TOKEN=
+AUTH_TOKEN=alice:secret
 ```

-`SERVER_URL` is required and should point to your LM Studio server. `AUTH_TOKEN` is optional and may be left blank if the server does not require authentication.
+`SERVER_URL` is required and should point to your LM Studio server. `AUTH_TOKEN` may either be a bearer token or a `username:password` pair for servers using HTTP Basic authentication.
+Leave it blank if the server does not require authentication.

 ## Long-term Chat Memory